quambene/bogrep/README.md

 ## Import bookmarks

-The path of bookmarks may depend on your operating system.
+The path of bookmarks may be different for your operating system.

 ### Firefox